China–United States relations: Economic relations

 China was the biggest trading partner of the United States until 2019, when it dropped to the third place because of the ongoing trade war.

 In November 2021, U.S. producer Venture Global LNG signed a twenty-year contract with China's state-owned Sinopec to supply liquefied natural gas (LNG).
 China's imports of U.S. natural gas will more than double.
-U.S. exports of liquefied natural gas to China and other Asian countries surged in 2021, with Asian buyers willing to pay higher prices than European importers.
+U.S. exports of liquefied natural gas to China and other Continental Asian countries surged in 2021, with Continental Asian buyers willing to pay higher prices than European importers.